Integration Options

 EXAMPLE

-An example project with Naninovel used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode is available on GitHub ↗.
+Check integration sample where Naninovel is used as both drop-in dialogue for a 3D adventure game and a switchable standalone novel mode.